ToniMigliato/Data-Science-Projects/learning-to-rank/README.md

 9. Older customers have higher probability to accept a proposal to purchase a car insurance from the All Insurance company.

-# 4. Solution Strategy
+# 3. Solution Strategy

-This kind of problem is known as "learning to rank problems", in which we can use classification supervised learning techniques to create a list of customers ordered by his/her probability of purchasing the new insurance proposal.
+This kind of problem is known as "learning to rank problems", in which we can use classification supervised learning techniques to create a list of customers ordered by his/her probability of purchasing the new insurance.
 In order to reach a solution for this problem, I plan the following steps:

-1. Understand the business and the problem.
+1. Understand the business as a whole and this specific problem situation.

-2. Make an exploratory analysis of the data to know it better.
+2. Make an exploratory analysis of the data to gain in-depth knowledge about the problem.

 3. Prepare the data in order to make it possible to be assimilated by the models.